jhildenbiddle/mergician/docs/index.md

 ### skipUniversalKeys

-Skip keys found in all objects (merge only common keys).
+Skip keys found in all objects (merge only single occurrence and common keys).
 For nested objects, key comparisons are made between objects with the same parent key and at the same depth.

 - Type: `Boolean`
 - Default: `false`